LabKey/gradlePlugin/README.md

 but also make certain assumptions that you may not want to impose on your module.
 See the [LabKey documentation](https://www.labkey.org/Documentation/wiki-page.view?name=gradleModules) for more information.

+If you are making changes to the plugins, please see the [internal docs](https://internal.labkey.com/Handbook/Dev/wiki-page.view?name=gradlePlugins) for more information on how to do that, including how to develop and test locally and the versioning information.

 ## Release Notes
+### version TBD
+*Released*: TBD
+* Remove ClientApiDistribution task no longer used in client-api distribution

 ### version 1.12.2
 *Released*: 25 May 2020